api3dao/old-api3-docs/README.md

 - [Airnode ABI specifications](/airnode/airnode-abi-specifications.md)
 - [Reserved parameters](/airnode/reserved-parameters.md)

-## Request–reponse protocol
+## Request–response protocol

-The description of the components of the request–reponse protocol and how they interrelate
+The description of the components of the request–response protocol and how they interrelate

 - [General structure](/request-response-protocol/general-structure.md)
 - [Provider](/request-response-protocol/provider.md)